Guidelines for importing reusable workflows

 To import reusable workflows created in SharePoint Designer, use the Import Reusable SharePoint 2010 Workflow project template in Visual Studio.
 This template imports a declarative workflow (XML-only) and converts it into a code workflow, which is a workflow that you can enhance with either Visual Basic or Visual C# code.
 For more information, see Walkthrough: Import a SharePoint Designer reusable workflow into Visual Studio.

 However, the Import Reusable SharePoint 2010 Workflow template can import only farm solutions.
 If you want to deploy your workflow as a sandboxed solution, import it with the Import SharePoint 2010 Solution Package template.
 However, by doing this, you cannot convert it to code workflow and will not be able to modify it as such.

-Importing Reusable Workflows by Using the Import Reusable Workflow Template
+Import reusable workflows by using the Import Reusable Workflow template

 If you import a reusable workflow by using the Import Reusable SharePoint 2010 Workflow template, you can run or change the solution just like any other Visual Studio SharePoint solution, but you may have to manually fix some items.

 The Import Reusable SharePoint 2010 Workflow project template imports all initiation and association forms, but imports only one task form because the code workflow schema only permits one task form.
 Any additional task forms from the original workflow solution are put into the Other Imported Files folder in Solution Explorer.

 Import reusable workflows by using the Import SharePoint 2010 Solution Package template